Truth and Soul Records: Formation and releases of Truth & Soul

-Truth & Soul Records was founded in 2004.
-When Lehman decided to move to the Dominican Republic, he left Soul Fire Studios to Silverman, who was Soul Fire Records label manager at the time.
-Silverman then asked Michels to join him in forming a new label (Silverman, a huge fan of the movie Putney Swope, by Robert Downey Sr., suggested Truth & Soul be the new labels name).
-Hence Truth & Soul Records was formed.
-Silverman and Michels ran the day to day of the label, eventually bringing Danny Akalepse in as label manager, and both Silverman and Michels were the in-house production team.
+Silverman and Michels founded Truth & Soul with help from Lehman in 2004.
+Silverman and Michels ran the label with label manager Danny Akalepse, and were the in-house production team.
 The label has recorded and released the music of El Michels Affair, Bronx River Parkway, Quincy Bright, The Evil D's, Lee Fields and The Expressions, The Fabulous Three, Cosmic Force, The Olympians, Tyrone Ashley's Funky Music Machine, Ghetto Brothers, The Phenomenal Handclap Band, and Bama & The Family.

 In 2008, Truth & Soul produced and released the Lee Fields & The Expressions album My World to critical acclaim.
 The same year they produced Aloe Blacc's sophomore record, Good Things, which was released on Stones Throw records on September 28, 2010.
-Eventually their studio space was acquired by Vice Magazine at the end of 2012 and both Silverman and Michels went on to build new recording studios.
-The Diamond Mine, was built in Long Island City in 2014 by Michels and his frequent collaborators Thomas Brenneck, Nick Movshon, and Homer Steinweiss.
-Silverman went on to build his own studio in Red Hook, Brooklyn (in 2016) named Future Sounds.
+A new studio, The Diamond Mine, was built in Long Island City 2014 by Michels and his frequent collaborators Thomas Brenneck, Nick Movshon, and Homer Steinweiss.

 Truth & Soul has remixed "Love Is a Losing Game" by Amy Winehouse, the Gabriella Cilmi single "Sweet About Me", Dinah Washington's "Cry Me A River" for Verve Remixed 4, and Truth & Soul are credited as writers on Adele's grammy nominated album, 19.
 Their records have been sampled by Ghostface Killah, Just Blaze, Jay-Z, Young Jeezy.
 Other venture included curating the in-game radio station of the same name in the 2009 video game GTA: Chinatown Wars.

-Legacy and Big Crown Records / Mighty Eye Records
+Legacy: Big Crown Records and Mighty Eye Records

-Silverman and Michels dissolved Truth & Soul in July 2016 with The Orchard acquiring the label and the distribution rights to its catalog.
+Michels and Silverman dissolved Truth & Soul in July 2016 with The Orchard acquiring the label and the distribution rights to its catalog.
 Soon after, Michels co-founded Big Crown Records with Truth & Soul manager Danny Akalepse.
 Some artists on the Truth & Soul roster moved to Big Crown at this time.
-Jeff 'Dynamite' Silverman went on to work for Rockstar Games on the original soundtrack to Red Dead Redemption 2.
-He then started a new label Mighty Eye Records in 2022, continuing the heavy funk sounds of Soul Fire and Truth & Soul.
+In 2022, Mighty Eye Records began in collaboration with Silverman.